 In all our Percocet addiction treatment programs, patients meet with therapists weekly for individual sessions and engage in hours of group therapy each week.
 Group therapy allows individuals to hold each other accountable and share positive peer support.

 Patients learn coping skills, relapse prevention strategies, emotional regulation practices, and life skills during clinical sessions.
-Patients also have the luxury to participate in family and relationship therapy.
+Patients also have the luxury of participating in family and relationship therapy.

 When appropriate, patients engage in intense trauma work to uncover the underlying issues resulting in their continuous, chronic use of drugs and alcohol.
-Patients also address medical problems or mental health diagnosis with regular meetings with medical staff and medication management services.
+Patients also address medical problems or mental health diagnoses with regular medical staff and medication management services.